benwilcock/backstagecon-2023/README.md

 ## Configuring Big-AGI UI To talk to Ollama, LocalAI, or Text Gen Web UI

-In the Big-AGI GUI, choose the "Models" dropdown and choose "Models" (or press `ctrl-shift-M`).
+Big-AGI is very flexible.
+It can be configured to talk to multiple backends at the same time.
+To configure a backend, in the Big-AGI GUI in your browser, choose the "Models" dropdown and choose "Models" (or press `ctrl-shift-M`).
 In the popup, choose to "Add +" a model server.
-From the list of server choices, choose either "LocalAI" or "Ollama" or "Oobabooga" (Text Gen Web UI).
+From the list of server types, choose either "LocalAI" or "Ollama" or "Oobabooga" (Text Gen Web UI) as required.

-> You can add one server at a time in this window but you can use them all interchangably once you have set them up.
+> You can only add one server at a time in this window but you can use them all interchangably once you have set them up.

-You will then be prompted for the URL of the API server.
-Don't for get to use the Docker DNS names and exposed ports assigned in the `docker-compose.yaml`.
+You will then be prompted for the URL of the API server you want to use.
+Don't for get to use the Docker DNS names and exposed ports assigned in the `docker-compose.yaml` in your URL setting.
 For example, "http://ollama:11434" would be the correct URL for connections to the Ollama server.

-## Integrating These AIs With Backstage
+## Integrating Any Of These UIs With Backstage

-To use either of these AI GUIs in backstage, add the [Backchat plugin for Backstage](https://github.com/benwilcock/backstage-plugin-backchat) to your setup and configure `app-config.local.yaml` with the URL of the GUI you'd like to incorporate.
+To use either of these LLM Chat GUIs in backstage, add the [Backchat plugin for Backstage](https://github.com/benwilcock/backstage-plugin-backchat) to your setup and configure `app-config.local.yaml` with the URL of the GUI interface you'd like to incorporate and test in Backstage.
 See [app-config.local.yaml.sample](./app-config.local.yaml.sample) in the root of this repo for an example of this file.

 ## Adding The Backchat TechDocs And Catalog To Backstage